Carrie (novel): Plot

-In 1979, Carietta "Carrie" White, a 16-year-old girl in Chamberlain, Maine, is ridiculed for her weight, her clothes and the unusual religious beliefs instilled by her fanatical mother Margaret.
+In 1979, Carietta "Carrie" White, a 16-year-old girl in Chamberlain, Maine, is ridiculed for her weight, her clothes, and the unusual religious beliefs instilled by her fanatical mother Margaret.
 One day while showering after physical education class, Carrie has her first period.
 As Margaret has never taught her about menstruation, Carrie panics, believing she is bleeding to death.
-Her classmates, led by a popular girl named Chris Hargensen, mock her and throw tampons and sanitary napkins at the hysterical Carrie.
+Her classmates, led by a popular girl named Chris Hargensen, mock her and throw tampons and sanitary napkins at Carrie, who is hysterical.
 The gym teacher, Rita Desjardin, intervenes and attempts to comfort Carrie before sending her home for the day.

 While walking home, Carrie unconsciously uses telekinesis to push a taunting child from his bicycle.
 Realizing what she has done, Carrie recalls childhood incidents in which other unusual events occurred, including a time when stones fell from the sky as a response to abuse from her mother.
 Carrie wonders if she can make such things happen at will.

-Arriving home, Carrie tells her mother that her menses have started and blames Margaret for never explaining menstruation to her.
+Arriving home, Carrie tells her mother that her period has started and blames Margaret for never explaining menstruation to her.
 Margaret believes that Carrie's sinfulness caused her to begin menstruating and locks her in a closet as punishment.

 The next day, Desjardin reprimands the girls who bullied Carrie and gives them a week's detention.
 Chris refuses to comply and is punished with suspension and exclusion from the prom.
 After her influential father fails to reinstate her, Chris decides to take revenge on Carrie.
-Another girl involved in the incident, Sue Snell, asks her boyfriend Tommy to invite Carrie to the prom as a way of atoning for the locker room bullying.
+Another girl involved in the incident, Sue Snell, asks her boyfriend, Tommy, to invite Carrie to the prom as a way to atone for the locker-room bullying.
 Carrie is suspicious at first, but accepts.
 Learning that Carrie will be attending prom, Chris persuades her boyfriend Billy and his gang of greasers to gather pig's blood while she prepares to rig the prom queen election in Carrie's favor.
 Her plan is to humiliate Carrie in front of the whole school by rigging buckets of blood to fall on her during the coronation of prom queen.